- Garden / Patio

 About the location

-The village of Deganwy, on the banks of the river Conwy at the mouth of the Estuary, is a very popular holiday destination.
-Deganwy has a harbour, a small selection of shops and pubs, and retains the ruins of Deganwy Castle, built in 1082 but later demolished.
-There is an abundance of activities to suit all interests on offer in this area; from sea fishing, walking, climbing in the Snowdonia range to enjoying the castles, mines, beaches and gardens of this beautiful stretch of the North Wales Coast.
+The village of Deganwy, on the banks of the River Conwy at the mouth of the Estuary, is a very popular holiday destination.
+Deganwy has a harbour, a small selection of shops, pubs and restaurants, and retains the ruins of Deganwy Castle, built in 1082 but later demolished.
+There is an abundance of activities to suit all interests on offer in this area; from sea fishing, walking and climbing in the Snowdonia range to enjoying the castles, mines, beaches and gardens of this beautiful stretch of the North Wales Coast.
 Deganwy is only a few miles from the holiday resorts of Conwy and Llandudno; Conwy boasts a medieval castle, town walls and a marina, plus winding streets which offer something for shoppers and diners alike.
 Llandudno was very popular during the Victorian era, and this is evident in the architecture and the very impressive promenade.
-The town also has a pier with family attractions, a cinema and for the more adventurous, a dry ski slope!
+The town also has a pier with family attractions, a theatre and for the more adventurous, a dry ski slope!
 Between Deganwy, Llandudno and Conwy, this area has so much to offer the entire family.